ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 ## Cloud Architecture

-Now that you understand the main tools that we will be using in the deployment to of the Sample Application to AWS, let's next take a look at the AWS architecture that is used to serve the application.
+Now that you understand the main tools that we will be using in the deployment of the Sample Application to AWS, let's next take a look at the AWS architecture that is used to serve the application.

 ### Services